Massini: Goal is to improve patient experience

 Every interaction – with a person or a technology – affects the way they view our health system.

-Patient satisfaction is an important indicator for measuring quality in health care, as research shows it affects clinical outcomes.
-Patient satisfaction affects patient retention and our reputation among our peers.
+Patient experience is an important indicator for measuring quality in health care, as research shows it affects clinical outcomes.
+Patient experience affects patient retention and our reputation among our peers.
 But more important than all of that – our patient satisfaction scores reflect how well we care for the people in our community who have entrusted us with their health.

 Organizationally, we are addressing system-wide challenges.
 We are working on plans to upgrade our phone system and other technologies that frequently cause frustration for patients.
 Our newest outpatient practices at Lime Spring and Mechanicsburg are designed to enhance patient flow and care coordination.
 We continue to optimize CareConnect, expand access to care and improve our directions and parking.